rwaskiewicz/rawk/README.md

 The minimum version required to run r-awk can be found under the `rust-version` key in the project's [`Cargo.toml`](./Cargo.toml) file.

-At this time, running a REPL is fully supported and limited support for awk file reading.
+At this time, running a REPL is fully supported and has limited support for awk file reading.
 Like a real awk, this r-awk will take a single program from the STDIN when invoked.
 It then will prompt for input to serve as the data that is fed into the program.
 The program below demonstrates running r-awk via `cargo run` and demonstrates the usage of [field variables](https://www.gnu.org/software/gawk/manual/gawk.html#Fields) with a comma (,) as a